David Amess death: Priti Patel says MPs must be safe and accessible

 She said the MP had been a "dear friend" whose "infectious personality" meant that he "touched so many lives".

-The attack has prompted questions about whether MPs should continue to meet constituents face-to-face without police protection - with one Conservative MP suggesting such meetings should be temporarily paused.
+The attack has prompted questions about whether MPs should continue to meet constituents face-to-face without police protection - with one Conservative MP suggesting in-person surgeries should be temporarily paused.

+Most MPs hold weekly surgeries in their local area, often in public buildings such as libraries where their constituents can seek help or advice.

-Speaking to the BBC's Andrew Marr, Ms Patel said MPs were "here to serve" and to be "accessible to the British public".
+Speaking to the BBC's Andrew Marr, Ms Patel said MPs were "here to serve" and to be "accessible to the British public" but that there was "a way to do things differently around surgeries".

 She added that MPs could protect themselves by only seeing constituents who have pre-booked an appointment and making sure to check the backgrounds of the individuals.